TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 The differences between *Lolin32 **Lite*** and *Lolin32* are the *smaller footprint* of the *Lite* board, and as a consequence of its smaller size the lack of some pins: *RX0*, *TX0*, and *5V* are not exposed.
 There is also just one *GND* pin (instead of five), and just one *3.3V* pin (instead of three).

 To further reduce the board size, it has a *reset* but no *boot* button.
-This is not a problem as the board reliably automatically turns to *firmware upload mode* in *Arduino IDE*, *platform.io*, and *ESPHome*.
+This turns out not to be a disadvantage though as the board reliably turns to *firmware upload mode* automatically when flashing it in *Arduino IDE*, *platform.io*, and *ESPHome*.

 *Lolin32 **Lite*** specifically targets portable devices and focuses on a small footprint, rechargeable battery support (including charging), and the focus on *3.3V components* **only**.
 There is no *5V pin*, and its *GPIOs* are not *5V tolerant*.
 The board receives power solely via a connected battery or its *USB connector*.
 While you can supply power via its *3.3V* pin directly, this disables the built-in battery charger.